oehrlis/oci-sec-ws/lab/ex00/1x00-Exercise.md

 ![Cloud Shell 02](../../images/cloud-shell-private-network-02.jpg)

-It is importmant to create the cloud shell network for the **private subnet**.
+It is important to create the cloud shell network for the private subnet.
 Set:

 - Name: A simple name to identify the cloud shell network